 An additional reason for being careful with the East German model is that it has been found that an overly monotonous grind may wear down the children’s brains.
-This is due to the fact that children’s blood sugar rate is lower compared to adults and thus more sensitive to the further reduction brought on by persistent endurance efforts.
-Anyone who still wants to cling on to the East German model could argue that it would be difficult to maintain a good swimming technique if you, for instance, played water polo instead of swimming back and forth in the pool.
+This is due to the fact that children’s blood sugar rate is lower compared to adults and thus more sensitive to further reduction brought on by persistent endurance efforts.
+Anyone who still wants to cling on to the East German model could argue that it would be difficult to maintain a good swimming technique if you played water polo instead of swimming back and forth in the pool.

-After a good technique, the second most important variable in terms of performance for a swimmer is muscle strength.
-This also explains why most swimmers increase their performance level the most at the time when their muscle strength also increases the most (i.e. up to the age of 18 for women and up to the age of 22 years for men).
-Naturally taking individual variations into account.
+After good technique, the second most important variable for a swimmer’s performance is muscle strength.
+This also explains why most swimmers increase their performance level the most at the time when their muscle strength also increases the most (i.e., up to the age of 18 for women and 22 for men).
+This naturally takes individual variations into account.

 So, what about young people and strength training?
 There are those who fear that starting strength training too early might be harmful, and there are those who argue the opposite.
-Tonkologi represents another position: “Without a reasonable doubt, strength training does have an effect on youths,” he argues and continues: “In just a few months, we see a 14–30 percent increase in strength, which is the same growth seen in adults.
+Tonkologi represents another position.
+“Without a reasonable doubt, strength training does have an effect on youths,” he argues, “In just a few months, we see a 14–30 percent increase in strength, which is the same growth seen in adults.
 However, what’s improved is mainly the connection between nerves and muscles, which means that there is no risk that we will see children who, after a period of strength training, start to resemble body builders.”

 As we’ve discussed above, the age between six and seventeen is the best for adopting a desired movement pattern, and this applies to strength training as well.
 The main argument for selling gym memberships at parent-teacher association meetings is still the injury frequency among youths.
-Research shows that suffering from injuries is 1,500 times more common among children playing soccer compared to those involved in strength training.
+Research shows that children playing soccer suffer injuries at a frequency 1,500 times higher than those involved in strength training.

 In order to understand the overall picture concerning strength training, it’s important to know that the strength of a muscle is proportional to its size or, more accurately, the size of its cross-section area.
 For the beginner, the increase in strength during the first 6–8 weeks is mostly the result of the body adapting to new movements, so-called neural adaptation.
-It’s thus easy to quickly reach results using these exercises or movements, whereas it’s much more difficult to use your increased strength in other contexts.
+It’s thus easy to quickly gain results using these exercises or movements, whereas it’s much more difficult to use your increased strength in other contexts.

 The gender variation mainly consists of the gap in upper body strength between men and women.
-Women’s strength in their legs may be the same as that of men when making a comparison based on kilos of not-fat body weight.
+Women’s strength in their legs may be the same as that of men when making a comparison based on kilos of body weight that doesn’t include fat.
 However, women are significantly weaker in their upper body.
-This explains why many female swimmers are just as good as men when swimming with leg kicks, whereas only a few get the same effect when swimming with paddles and a pull buoy mainly using their arms.
+This explains why many female swimmers are just as good as men when swimming with leg kicks whereas only a few get the same effect when swimming with paddles and a pull buoy mainly using their arms.